TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 Comcast collects two types of information from people who use the Comcast Web Services: (i) information that identifies a particular person using a website, and (ii) activity information about a person's use of the Comcast Web Services without identifying him or her.

-Our mobile website, http://m.comcast.net and the Xfinity TV Go mobile application do not use your mobile device's location services.
+Our mobile website, http://m.comcast.net and the Xfinity TV mobile application do not use your mobile device's location services.

 Information that Identifies Someone